pardawalla/parking-cost-calculator-playwright-ts/README.md

 # parking-cost-calculator-playwright-ts

-Sample automated tests for the [Parking Cost Calculator](https://www.shino.de/parkcalc/)
+Sample automated tests for the [Parking Cost Calculator](https://www.shino.de/parkcalc/), using the Playwright and Typescript.

 ## Dev Env
 - Editor: VScode